We need to talk about mathematical backdoors in encryption algorithms

 Yo, NSA maths chaps, can you hear me? – Black Hat man

-Security researchers regularly set out to find implementation problems in cryptographic algorithms, but not enough effort is going in comparison is being put into looking for mathematical backdoors, two cryptography professors argue.
+Security researchers regularly set out to find implementation problems in cryptographic algorithms, but not enough effort is going towards the search for mathematical backdoors, two cryptography professors have argued.

 Governments and intelligence agencies strive to control and bypass or circumvent cryptographic protection of data and communications.
 Backdooring encryption algorithms is considered as the best way to enforce cryptographic control.